justin13601/ACES/README.md

 - `code` (required): Must be one of the following:
   - a string with `//` sequence separating the column name and column value.
-  - a list of strings as above in the form of {any: \[???, ???, ...\]}, which will match any of the listed codes.
+  - a list of strings as above in the form of `{any: \[???, ???, ...\]}`, which will match any of the listed codes.
-  - a regex in the form of {regex: "???"}, which will match any code that matches that regular expression.
+  - a regex in the form of `{regex: "???"}`, which will match any code that matches that regular expression.
 - `value_min` (optional): Must be float or integer specifying the minimum value of the predicate, if the variable is presented as numerical values.
 - `value_max` (optional): Must be float or integer specifying the maximum value of the predicate, if the variable is presented as numerical values.
 - `value_min_inclusive` (optional): Must be a boolean specifying whether `value_min` is inclusive or not.
 - `value_max_inclusive` (optional): Must be a boolean specifying whether `value_max` is inclusive or not.
 - `other_cols` (optional): Must be a 1-to-1 dictionary of column name and column value, which places additional constraints on further columns.

+**Note**: For memory optimization, we strongly recommend using either the List of Values or Regular Expression formats whenever possible, especially when needing to match multiple values.
+Defining each code as an individual string will increase memory usage significantly, as each code generates a separate predicate column.
+Using a list or regex consolidates multiple matching codes under a single column, reducing the overall memory footprint.

 #### Derived Predicates